Keyboard shortcuts

 VLAN

 With the --vlan-priority command line option you set a priority value between 0 and 7 that is set in the Ethernet header.
-It is thus limited to your local network only and will not be used across any routers.
+It is thus limited to your local network only and are not used across any routers.

 VLAN priority as defined in IEEE 802.1Q.